-One defining characteristic of the data sharing services mentioned above is that they allow the users to store their data organized in any way they wish, while offering a set of predefined (and sometimes customizable) schemas from different application domains.
-This flexibility lowers the entrylevel cost for one to share data, but naturally leads to a myriad of schemas describing very similar application domains, making it harder for one to integrate them afterwards [15].
-Nevertheless, given the abundance of data collections available, it would be highly desirable to be able to integrate them in the same easy way with which one can define their own data collections.
+One defining characteristic of these data sharing services is that they allow the users to organize their data in any way they wish, while offering a set of pre-defined (and sometimes customizable) schemas from different application domains.
+This flexibility lowers the entry-level cost for one to share data, but naturally leads to a myriad of schemas describing very similar application domains, making it harder for one to integrate them afterwards [13].
+Nevertheless, given the abundance of data collections available, it would be highly desirable to be able to integrate them with the same ease with which one can define data collections.

 We consider the problem of exchanging data between such collections, that is, translating data from one source collection into data that conforms to the schema of a target collection, in a way that is suitable for non-expert users.
-To illustrate the problem consider the example in Figure 1, showing data collections about music in XML and CSV formats.
-Notice that they use distinct labels for the same kind of data, as well as different structure.
+To illustrate the problem, consider the example in Figure 1, showing data collections about music in XML and CSV formats.
+Note that they use distinct labels for the same kind of data, as well as different structure.
 Moreover, in general, schema information is implicit, i.e., a carefully designed DTD or XML Schema may not always be available.
 Furthermore, often the input data cannot be fully embedded in the target data collection; that is, only a part of the input schema can be matched correctly to the target schema.
 For instance, consider exchanging data from the collection in Figure 1(b) into the collection in Figure 1(a).
 Observe that Artist and Album match name and title, respectively, while Instrument and Price have no counterpart in the target collection.

-The data exchange problem consists in, given data structured under a source schema, restructure and translate it to a target schema [8].
-While this problem has attracted con-
+The data exchange problem consists in, given data structured under a source schema, restructure and translate it